oliv10/oliv10/README.md

 I am currently a student at DePaul University in Chicago.
 - Majoring in Sound Design at The Theatre School
-- Minor in Network Technology and Securty
+- Minor in Network Technology and Security